binaryjs/binaryjs/README.md

 ## Changelog

+0.1.8

+- Does not throw exceptions when writing on a stream with closed underlying socket
+- StreamID no longer has to be a number
+- Use newer version of node-binarypack

 0.1.7

-Fix critical bug involving drain event not firing.
+- Fix critical bug involving drain event not firing.
 Bump `streamws` to 0.1.1

 0.1.5